JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 For a more accurate, logical cost estimating calculator, please see the link above.

 An example home with a 2022 AV of $500,000 can expect to pay approximately $1,020 per year on average for the next 21 years.
-About $600 of that goes to pay principal and the other $400 goes down the drain as bond interest.
+About $600 of that goes to pay principal and the other $400 as bond interest.

 The district fails to mention high inflation and high interest rates.